vlsi-nanocomputing/bpatch/README.md

 # bpatch

+## overview
 Application to generate a patch between two binary files without compression.
-The algorithm is based on the bash command DIFF.
+The differential algorithm is based on the bash command DIFF.
-It is available a Python application to encode (generate the patch)and decode (rebuild the new firmware) options.
+It is available a Python application to encode (generate the patch) and decode (rebuild the new firmware) options.
 The decode is based on a C code.

-**NOTE**: the os system command **diff** must be present, the python script work only on Linux
+## prerequisite
+The application works only on Linux operating system

-## How to configure
+## how to configure
-It is available a script to build the C code for CPU and configure the Python script
+It is available a script to build and configure the Python script

     sh configure.sh